 Interested in Getting Involved?

-Join the monthly CIF-Research Interest Group information-sharing sessions or become a member.
+Join the monthly CIF-Research Interest Group information-sharing sessions or sign up for the email group/listserv.

 The CIF-RIG hosts monthly one-hour information-sharing and learning sessions that include: